-- 2 (a) To be eligible for a license to assist in the practice of - 3 pharmacist care as a pharmacy intern, the applicant must be: - 4 (1) Enrolled in a professional degree program of a school or - 5 college of pharmacy that has been approved by the board, is in good - 6 standing and is satisfactorily progressing toward meeting the - 7 requirements for licensure as a pharmacist; or - 8 (2) A graduate of an approved professional degree program of - 9 a school or college of pharmacy or a graduate who has established - 10 educational equivalency by obtaining a Foreign Pharmacy Graduate - 11 Examination Committee Certificate, who is currently licensed by the - 12 board for the purpose of obtaining practical experience as a - 13 requirement for licensure as a pharmacist; or - 14 (3) A qualified applicant awaiting examination for licensure - 15 or meeting board requirements for re-licensure; or - 16 (4) An individual participating in a pharmacy residency or - 17 fellowship program. - 18 §30-5-13.
-Prohibiting the dispensing of prescription orders in - absence of practitioner-patient relationship. - 20 A pharmacist may not compound or dispense any prescription - 21 order when he or she has knowledge that the prescription was issued - 22 by a practitioner without establishing an ongoing - 23 practitioner-patient relationship.
-An online or telephonic - 24 evaluation by questionnaire is inadequate to establish an - 25 appropriate practitioner-patient relationship: Provided, That this
+2 (a) To be eligible for a license to assist in the practice of 3 pharmacist care as a pharmacy intern, the applicant must be: 4 (1) Enrolled in a professional degree program of a school or 5 college of pharmacy that has been approved by the board, is in good 6 standing and is satisfactorily progressing toward meeting the 7 requirements for licensure as a pharmacist; or 8 (2) A graduate of an approved professional degree program of 9 a school or college of pharmacy or a graduate who has established 10 educational equivalency by obtaining a Foreign Pharmacy Graduate 11 Examination Committee Certificate, who is currently licensed by the 12 board for the purpose of obtaining practical experience as a 13 requirement for licensure as a pharmacist; or 14 (3) A qualified applicant awaiting examination for licensure 15 or meeting board requirements for re-licensure; or 16 (4) An individual participating in a pharmacy residency or 17 fellowship program.
+18 §30-5-13.
+Prohibiting the dispensing of prescription orders in 19 absence of practitioner-patient relationship.
+20 A pharmacist may not compound or dispense any prescription 21 A pharmacist may not compound or dispense any prescription order when he or she has knowledge that the prescription was issued order when he or she has knowledge that the prescription was issued 22 order when he or she has knowledge that the prescription was issued by a practitioner without establishing an ongoing

-- 1 prohibition does not apply: - 2 (1) In a documented emergency; - 3 (2) In an on-call or cross-coverage situation; or - 4 (3) Where patient care is rendered in consultation with - 5 another practitioner who has an ongoing relationship with the - 6 patient and who has agreed to supervise the patient's treatment, - 7 including the use of any prescribed medications.
+1 prohibition does not apply:

+2 (1) In a documented emergency;

+3 (2) In an on-call or cross-coverage situation; or

+4 (3) Where patient care is rendered in consultation with 5 another practitioner who has an ongoing relationship with the 6 patient and who has agreed to supervise the patient's treatment, 7 including the use of any prescribed medications.

 8 §30-5-14.
-Reciprocal licensure of pharmacists from other states or
+Reciprocal licensure of pharmacists from other states or 9 countries.

-- 9 countries. - 10 (a) The board may by reciprocity license pharmacists in this - 11 state who have been authorized to practice pharmacist care in - 12 another state: Provided, That the applicant for licensure meets - 13 the requirements of the rules for reciprocity promulgated by the - 14 board in accordance with the provisions of chapter twenty-nine-a of - 15 this code: Provided, however, That reciprocity is not authorized - 16 for pharmacists from another state where that state does not permit - 17 reciprocity to pharmacists licensed in West Virginia. - 18 (b) The board may refuse reciprocity to pharmacists from - 19 another country unless the applicant qualifies under the - 20 legislative rules as may be promulgated by the board for licensure - 21 of foreign applicants. - 22 §30-5-15.
-Renewal requirements. - 23 (a) All persons regulated by this article shall annually or - 24 biannually, renew his or her board authorization by completing a - 25 form prescribed by the board and submitting any other information
+10 (a) The board may by reciprocity license pharmacists in this 11 state who have been authorized to practice pharmacist care in 12 another state: Provided, That the applicant for licensure meets 13 the requirements of the rules for reciprocity promulgated by the 14 board in accordance with the provisions of chapter twenty-nine-a of 15 this code: Provided, however, That reciprocity is not authorized 16 for pharmacists from another state where that state does not permit 17 reciprocity to pharmacists licensed in West Virginia.

+18 (b) The board may refuse reciprocity to pharmacists from 19 another country unless the applicant qualifies under the 20 legislative rules as may be promulgated by the board for licensure 21 of foreign applicants.

+22 §30-5-15.
+Renewal requirements.

+(a) All persons regulated by this article shall annually or 24 biannually, renew his or her board authorization by completing a 25 form prescribed by the board and submitting any other information